 “As a result of this vendor sprawl, security practitioners are finding themselves bogged down for nearly two hours each day processing alerts, events and logs to find malicious activity, according to the study.
 This leaves them with limited manpower to implement critical automation technologies and results in diminishing security postures.”

 The Ivanti survey indicates that nearly a third of respondents have issues with retaining tech talent, and that, given the global demand, “this is a problem that is likely to last for many years, even decades perhaps, to come.”
-An Indeed study confirms that hiring tech talent is even more difficult, with almost 9 in 10 hiring managers surveyed indicating difficulty.
+This is a trend that continues to grow with a 2021 Business Journals article reporting that the competition for tech talent is continuing to grown nation-wide, with up-and-coming hubs like Houston and Atlanta.

 Each vendor added to the application mix brings with it the need for new, specialized skill sets.
 This can further restrict the pool of qualified candidates, or require that resources be shifted to “grow your own” training programs.
-With more than half of Indeed study respondents admitting that they hired tech candidates who failed to meet a job description, adding multiple vendor knowledge requirements will likely make the situation more acute.
 When considering the total cost of ownership (TCO) for the applications used on a daily basis, insurance carriers often overlook the ongoing expense of finding and retaining talent with skills on multiple platforms.

 User experience challenges in a multi-vendor environment